 - Do not mist the coating.
 Do not wet the substrate before coating.
 Do not spray on a damp surface. - Use EonCoat winter formula product.

 6.4 WIND (ABOVE 10 MPH)

 Spraying in windy conditions will remove moisture from the coating prematurely.
-Premature moisture loss will cause the ceramic to become brittle and may also form wrinkles in the coating.
+Premature moisture loss may form shrinkage cracks in the coating.

 Use the following techniques when spraying in windy conditions: